Menu

 Certified as Green Industry Level 4

-Seiko Instruments (Thailand) Ltd. has received Level 4 certification in the Green Industry Project organized by the Thai Ministry of Industry.
+In 2023, two factories belonging to Seiko Instruments (Thailand) Ltd. received Level 4 certification in the Green Industry Project organized by Thailand’s Ministry of Industry.
 The Green Industry Project is a program aimed at raising awareness within industry and promoting sustainable industrial development in response to environmental and social issues.
 The certification is granted on a scale from Level 1 to Level 5, based on the level of contribution to the environment.
 In Level 4 (Green Culture), all individuals working in a factory must have a sense of responsibility towards society and the environment.

 Even after achieving Level 3, Seiko Instruments (Thailand) Ltd. continued its efforts, with the full cooperation of its employees, and thus attained Level 4 certification.
 The company engaged in various activities to foster a corporate culture in which everyone in the factory takes responsibility and acts with consideration for the environment and society.
 These efforts were highly praised by the Thai judges, who noted that each employee demonstrated a high level of awareness and practical application of environmental consciousness.